Forricide/still-feel-alive/Chapter 8.md

 "What do you mean?"

 She runs her hand lightly through its hair.
 Disgusting.
 "Worse.
 Like... a cheap knock-off."
-Looking back to where she'd played with the corner of the sweater, it seems even *more* damaged than it had before, like it had never stopped fraying.
+Looking back to where she'd played with the corner of the sweater, it seems even *more* damaged than it had before, like it had never stopped fraying after she left it alone.

 Now that she's looking for them, she can see the differences everywhere: its clothing's colours are subtly weaker, washed out; its skin is chalky and ashen; its hair stringy and thin.

 "We noticed that with the other one, too.
 Gregor thinks it might be how your power deals with the clones, sort of like a much slower version of- well, you wouldn't know of them.
 But it falls in line with a theory of mine.
-Parahuman powers rarely seem to be particularly... useful, outside of fighting.
+Parahuman powers rarely seem to be particularly... practical, outside of fighting.
 So there's no need for it to make a quality copy of you, I suppose, if it's just going to be discarded.
 Like some sort of subconscious resource allo- never mind.
 Let's get back to work."

 Taylor just nods, not really listening.
-There's something more interesting about the body, a morbid allure to inspecting it.
+There's something more interesting about the body, a slowly growing morbid allure to inspecting it.
 She idly wonders if it's special, in some way - there's certainly a draw to it, like she just can't quite resist looking for more blemishes, now that she knows of the façade.

 No matter.
 Sarah beckons her, and she returns to the table, back to reading complicated to-do lists and theories.
 They're going on a job next week, and she does want to be ready.